Chapter 16 Cross-validation

 ## fit_N400_sih 0.0 0.0

-We see that, in this case, the results with K-fold-CV and PSIS-LOO-CV are quite similar: We can’t really distinguish between the two models.
+In this case, the results with K-fold-CV and PSIS-LOO-CV are quite similar: The two models can’t really be distinguished.

 16.3.3 Leave-one-group-out cross-validation

-An alternative to splitting the observations randomly using stratification is to treat naturally occurring clusters as folds, this is leave-one-group-out cross-validation (LOGO-CV).
-By doing this we can interpret the output of cross-validation as the capacity of the models for generalizing to unseen clusters.
-We implement LOGO-CV with subjects.
+An alternative to splitting the observations randomly using stratification is to treat naturally occurring clusters as folds; this is leave-one-group-out cross-validation (LOGO-CV).
+The output of LOGO-CV tells us about the capacity of the models for generalizing to unseen clusters.
+LOGO-CV is implemented next using subjects as the group of interest.

-Running LOGO CV with subjects takes some time since each model is refit as many times as we have subjects, in this case 37 times.
+Running LOGO-CV with subjects takes some time since each model is re-fit as many times as there are subjects, in this case 37 times.
 We can now inspect the \(elpd\) estimates and evaluate which model generalizes better to unseen subjects.

 ## elpd_diff se_diff